 Community addressed:

 Politecnico di Milano is composed of seven campuses distributed in the cities of Milano (Leonardo and Bovisa campuses), Como, Lecco, Cremona, Mantova and Piacenza.
-Use Case VI considers the DHC network that serves the Leonardo and Bovisa Campuses in Milan which is an example of an independent network in a city largely served by a centralized district heating.
+The Use Case VI considers the DHC network that serves the Leonardo and Bovisa Campuses in Milan which is an example of an independent network in a city largely served by a centralized district heating.

 Use Case I – Brønderslev, Denmark